Swimming · Views

 Just after the start, pass by ruins of ancient Hawaiian structures.
 Trails have been in use for hundreds of years here - imagine hiking on these with bare feet!
 Pass the structures, plus some neat arches and a small blowhole in the lava right next to the sea.

 You'll have a short break through a forested section, but the rest of the hike traverses crushed lava.
 It's not nearly as rough as some other lava trails, but watch your footing.
 If you venture off trail for a better look, be extremely careful - everything is razor sharp and tends to shift underfoot.
+Keep your eyes out to spot the black/brown goats roaming around the structures and sometimes on the open lava fields.

 Enjoy magnificent views the entire way and retrace your steps when you've had enough.